hanhsuan/libqmlchewing-plug/README.md

 # libqmlchewing-plug
-Bridge between QML and Chewing
+Bridge between QML and Chewing<br>
+Thanks for Arvid.